Maybe you’ve always been a proponent of remote work. Or maybe your small business recently made the switch?

 But the fact is, those who resist enabling work from home or remote work policies can put themselves at a competitive disadvantage.
 This mode of working is increasingly seen as morale-boosting, efficient, and attractive to top talent.

 Moreover, all the right tools exist to run a successful business from home.
-In fact, with the Act!
-Growth Suite, you will get a full all-in-one solution that covers CRM for sales, marketing, and customer service – all while helping you improve efficiency, reduce costs, and scale your operations with complete peace of mind.
+In fact, with Act!
+CRM, you will get a powerful solution that covers CRM for sales, scalable marketing automation, and customer service – all while helping you improve efficiency, reduce costs, and scale your operations with complete peace of mind.
 Try it now free for 14 days.